ZonaHu/User-Interface/a2/README.md

 * JavaFX 17.0.1

 ## Enhancement
-* added right click also select notes
-* right click gives red border
-* randomly generate notes background
+* added a delete button to delete selected dataset
+* added a choice box to change the background of the canvas